 Test and record your blood glucose levels on a regular basis each day.
 Share this information with your doctor at every appointment.

 Know how many carbohydrates you’re eating in a day, and strive to stay in the range approved by your doctor or nurse educator.
 Keep this information with your blood sugar levels.

-Have a plan of action if and when your blood glucose reaches certain levels.
+Have a plan of action for if and when your blood glucose reaches certain levels.
 Take your medication as prescribed, being consistent about the amount and timing of your meals and snacks.